Brighter-bits/EverybodyCodes/README.md

 # Day 4

 Easy.
 So easy, did it in under 10 mins.
-And even then, the I mistyped the input and so had to wait a minute to put in the correct answer.
+And even then, I mistyped the input and so had to wait a minute to put in the correct answer.

 There, caught up.